thegrumpys/odop/client/docs/Help/menus.md

 For example, the "Welcome" scripts that run when the ODOP:Spring app is started from the SpringDesignSoftware.org Getting-Started page are implemented this way.

-Typically, users will see only the "tweakPrefs" script available for selection.
+Typically, users will see only the "improvePrecision" script available for selection.
 This script will alter a group of "preference" values to improve the precision of search results.
 Specifically, after running this script, the Search process will run longer and expend more effort to refine the results by perhaps an extra significant digit.